Here are 6 nutrition beliefs I’ve personally changed my mind about and what I believe now.

 - Struggling with cravings

-- Clinical success with higher-protein, balanced-fat approaches
+- How well people do with higher-protein, balanced-fat approaches

 The Bottom Line